Workers protest, beaten at virus-hit Chinese iPhone factory

-BEIJING (AP) — Employees at the world's biggest Apple iPhone factory were beaten and detained in protests over contract disputes amid anti-virus controls, according to witnesses and videos on social media Wednesday, as tensions mount over Beijing's severe coronavirus strategy.
+BEIJING (AP) — Employees at the world's biggest Apple iPhone factory were beaten and detained in protests over pay amid anti-virus controls, according to witnesses and videos on social media Wednesday, as tensions mount over Chinese efforts to combat a renewed rise in infections.

 Videos that said they were filmed at the factory in the central city of Zhengzhou showed thousands of people in masks facing rows of police in white protective suits with plastic riot shields.
 Police kicked and hit a protester with clubs after he grabbed a metal pole that had been used to strike him.

-Frustration with restrictions in areas throughout China that have closed shops and offices and confined millions of people to their homes for weeks at a time with little warning have boiled over into protests in some areas.
-Videos on social media show residents in some areas tearing down barricades set up to enforce neighborhood closures.
+Frustration with restrictions in areas throughout China that have closed shops and offices and confined millions of people to their homes has boiled over into protests.
+Videos on social media show residents tearing down barricades set up to enforce neighborhood closures.

+The ruling Communist Party promised this month to try to reduce disruptions by shortening quarantines and making other changes.
+But the party is sticking to a “zero-COVID” strategy that aims to isolate every case while other governments relax controls and try to live with the virus.

-Last month, thousands of employees walked out of the iPhone factory operated by Taiwan’s Foxconn Technology Group over complaints about unsafe working conditions following virus cases in the facility.
+Last month, thousands of employees walked out of the iPhone factory operated by Taiwan’s Foxconn Technology Group over complaints about unsafe working conditions following virus cases.

 A protest erupted Tuesday over complaints Foxconn changed conditions for new workers who were attracted by offers of higher pay, according to Li Sanshan, an employee.